By Eric Johnson

 There is no reason to believe that Jesus was married or had children, as this would have been an important fact that the Gospel writers certainly wouldn’t have missed.
 If he did, they must have been homeless for Jesus said in Luke 9:58 that “foxes have dens and birds have nests, but the Son of Man has no place to lay his head.”For more on this topic, check out “Was Jesus Married?”

-10. The work Jesus did on the cross in Mormonism is not enough for a person to receive forgiveness of sins
+10. The work Jesus did on the cross in Mormonism is not enough by itself for a person to receive forgiveness of sins

 According to Mormonism, the atonement of Jesus is important, but one’s obedience to good works is also required in order to qualify for the celestial kingdom.
 In a church manual, tenth President Joseph Fielding Smith wrote: